 There is so much to this enchanting city including great sights off the beaten track!
-To get the best experience out of Venice I have listed nine top things to do and things you should know.
+To get the best experience out of Venice I have listed nine top things to do that things you should know about.

 Dubbed by Napoleon as the ‘finest drawing room in Europe’, St Marks Square is the largest open space and most important square in Venice.
 The piazza plays host to cafes lining the square, orchestras, alfresco diners and tourists creating a bustling atmosphere.
 Famous landmarks that line the square include the Doges Palace, St Marks Basilica and the Bell Tower.
 St Mark’s Square is a well known attraction for tourists but don’t let that put you off if you are looking for that off the beaten track experience, as the square is fantastic and really offers a great vibe.

 2. Experience another view of the city up the Campanile

 St Mark’s Campanile is St Mark’s Square Bell Tower.
 Take a visit up the famous bell tower and experience stunning views across Venice.
 The tower was built in the 7th century as a rumored lighthouse.
 The incredible views from the top of the Campanile, on a good day, can allow you to see as far as the Alps.
 The observatory offers the choice of a lift for those that don’t want to battle with the large amount of stairs.

 Venice has an array of stunning waterside restaurants for you to dine with a view.
 These are definitely a must!
 Wander around and pick one with the view you would most like to eat and look out at.
 A restaurant with guests spilling out is always a good bit of advice!